tomjaguarpaw/blog.poisson.chat/posts/2022-09-21-quantified-constraint-trick.md

 Any other use voids a guarantee you didn't know you expected.

-The thing I haven't told you is that `RepFmap` is implemented with... incoherent instances!
-In fact, `gfmap` may behave differently depending on how it is instantiated *at compile time*.
+The thing I haven't told you is that `RepFmap` is implemented with... incoherent instances![^generick] In fact, this `gfmap` may behave differently depending on how it is instantiated *at compile time*.

+[^generick]: AFAICT there is no way around that with `GHC.Generics`.
+  Incoherent instances can be avoided with *kind-generics*.

 For example, for a functor with a field of constant type: